JTM152769/Design-Pattern-Library-In-Java/Creational/Singleton/README.md

  - Gang Of Four
  - Difficulty-Beginner
 ---
+## Motivating Example
+* Some classes should have only one instance
+* Commonly, singletons should only be created when they are first needed(e.g.lazy Construction)

+### Examples
+* Access to computer's filesystem
+* Access to a network's printer spooler
+* Access to operating system's windowmanager

 ## Intent
-Ensure a class only has one instance, and provide a global point of access to it.
+* Ensure a class only has one instance, and provide a global point of access to it.
+* Make the class itself responsible for keeping track of its sole instance.
+* "There can be only one"

 ## Implementation
 * Make Sure that there is only one instance : restrict construction - make constructor private and let class manage its instance.